 Introduction to PostgreSQL Date Format

-Dates are stored using the DATE datatype in PostgreSQL database.
+Dates are stored using the DATE datatype in the PostgreSQL database.
 It takes 4 bytes of memory to store any date value in PostgreSQL.
 The range of DATE datatype is from 4713 BC to 5874897 AD.
 The format of the date in which it is stored and retrieved in PostgreSQL is yyyy-mm- dd.
 In this article, we will see how we can store, insert and retrieve the date values and manipulate them according to our requirements and convenience.
-We will also see the available functions that can help to change the format of the retrieved date and derive periodical parameters like age, day, month, year, and a week from a particular date value and getting the current date and assigning it as default values for columns that are of DATE datatype.
+We will also see the available functions that can help to change the format of the retrieved date and derive periodical parameters like age, day, month, year, and week from a particular date value and to get the current date and assign it as default values for columns that are of DATE datatype.

 Syntax of PostgreSQL Date Format